gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/nonproductive-programmer.md

 NPPs memorize the benefits of the new technologies and are able to enumerate their *values* but they don't understand their *cost*.
-Trade-offs are neglected and new learned approaches are applied in wrong places where they don't make sense.
+Trade-offs are neglected and freshly learned approaches are applied in wrong places where they don't make sense.
 Often solutions are mixed up and situations are misjudged.
 A famous quote describes this
 perfectly: